Predator (franchise): Crossover series

+The Weyland-Yutani Corporation featured in the Alien franchise along with their particular android model featured in Alien: Romulus appears in the upcoming Predator: Badlands film as a stepping stone towards a third Alien vs. Predator film.
+In April 2025, journalist Jeff Sneider reported that there is a Predator included in the script for the Romulus sequel, which would mark another step towards laying the groundwork for a third crossover film.
+In October 2025, Trachtenberg stated in an interview with IGN that Predator: Badlands is set in the farthest future after the events of all the previous Alien and Alien vs. Predator films and the Alien: Earth TV-series so as to avoid any potential continuity conflicts, considering Romulus and Earth were still in production when Badlands was being produced.

 Alien vs. Predator (2004)

 In 2004, a Predator mothership arrives in Earth orbit to draw humans to an ancient Predator training ground on Bouvetøya, an island about one thousand miles north of Antarctica.
 A buried pyramid giving off a "heat bloom" attracts a group of explorers led by billionaire and self-taught engineer Charles Bishop Weyland (Lance Henriksen), the original founder and CEO of Weyland Industries, who unknowingly activates an Alien egg production line as a hibernating Alien Queen is awakened within the pyramid.
 Three Predators descend to the planet and enter the structure, killing all humans in their way with the intention of hunting the newly formed Aliens, while the scattered explorers are captured alive by Aliens and implanted with embryos.
 Two Predators die in the ensuing battle with an Alien, while the third allies itself with the lone surviving human, Alexa "Lex" Woods (Sanaa Lathan), while making their way out of the pyramid as it is destroyed by the Predator's wrist bomb and eventually does battle with the escaped Alien Queen on the surface.
 The Queen is defeated by being dragged down by a water tower into the dark depths of the frozen sea, but not before she fatally wounds the last Predator.
 The orbiting Predator mothership uncloaks and the crew retrieves the fallen Predator.
-A Predator elder gives Lex a spear as a sign of respect, and then departs.
-Once in orbit it is revealed that an Alien Chestburster was present within the corpse, thus a predator/alien hybrid is born.
+A Predator elder gives Lex a spear as a sign of respect and then departs.
+Once in orbit, it is revealed that an Alien Chestburster was present within the corpse, thus a predator/alien hybrid is born.